rafewenger/cse2122/lecture/cpp-classes.markdown

   cout << "Second endpoint: (" << q.x << "," << q.y << ")" << endl;
   cout << "Length: " << segA.length() << endl;
 {% endhighlight %}
-This is EXACTLY the same code as above.
+This code to read and output a line segment is EXACTLY the same code as above.
 There have been NO changes.
 When all the attributes of a class are private and only accessed through member functions,